Navy10021/FakeLense/README.md

 ## 🎓 Introduction

-Fake news refers to intentionally fabricated information spread to mislead, manipulate, or gain attention for political, economic, or other malicious purposes.
-The rapid proliferation of fake news, fueled by advancements in social media (SNS) and artificial intelligence (AI), has led to increasingly severe negative impacts on society.
-With the development of generative AI technologies, the risk of widespread distribution of fake news that is difficult to distinguish from genuine information has amplified.
-Moreover, fake news creators are becoming more sophisticated, concealing their identities and engaging in activities exacerbating social division and polarization.
+ake news, defined as intentionally fabricated information designed to mislead, manipulate, or gain attention for political, economic, or other malicious purposes, has become one of the most pressing challenges of the digital age.
+Its rapid proliferation, fueled by the ubiquitous nature of social media (SNS) and the advancements in artificial intelligence (AI), has caused increasingly severe societal impacts.
+From undermining democratic processes to eroding trust in credible institutions, the consequences of fake news are far-reaching and multifaceted.

+The advent of generative AI technologies has further exacerbated this issue, enabling the creation of highly realistic yet deceptive content that is increasingly difficult to distinguish from genuine information.
+Fake news creators have become more sophisticated, employing advanced AI tools to automate the generation of misleading narratives while concealing their identities.
+This has not only heightened the volume of disinformation but has also deepened social divisions, fueled polarization, and destabilized public trust.

-In response to the significant security threats posed by false and manipulated information, governments worldwide are establishing new organizations dedicated to combating these issues.
-This project, **FakeLense**, aims to contribute to these efforts by developing an advanced tool for detecting fake news using cutting-edge natural language processing (NLP) technology.
+Recognizing the significant security threats posed by false and manipulated information, governments and organizations worldwide are intensifying efforts to address these challenges.
+New frameworks, strategies, and specialized entities are being established to combat the spread of disinformation, protect democratic processes, and preserve societal cohesion.

+**FakeLense** is an innovative response to this global challenge.
+Leveraging state-of-the-art natural language processing (NLP) technology, this project aims to detect and prevent the dissemination of fake news with unprecedented accuracy.
+By combining advanced machine learning models, real-time detection capabilities, and a hybrid approach using BERT and GPT technologies, **FakeLense** is designed not only to identify disinformation effectively but also to adapt dynamically to evolving patterns of malicious content.
+This cutting-edge tool aspires to empower governments, organizations, and individuals in their fight against disinformation, safeguarding the integrity of information and fostering a more informed and cohesive society.

 ## 📑 Project Overview

-**FakeLense** is an NLP-powered tool specifically designed to automatically detect and prevent the spread of fake news and disinformation.
-By leveraging a hybrid detection system that combines the text comprehension capabilities of **BERT** (Bidirectional Encoder Representations from Transformers) and the generative abilities of **GPT** (Generative Pre-trained Transformer) **Large Language Models**, FakeLense aims to achieve a high accuracy in identifying and counteracting disinformation.
-To train these models effectively, a dataset of **63,678 real and fake news texts** was crawled and utilized, ensuring robust performance in distinguishing between genuine content and disinformation.
+**FakeLense** is an advanced NLP-powered tool meticulously crafted to automatically detect and prevent the proliferation of fake news and disinformation.
+By leveraging a hybrid detection system that integrates the text comprehension prowess of **BERT** (Bidirectional Encoder Representations from Transformers) and the generative capabilities of **GPT** (Generative Pre-trained Transformer) Large Language Models, **FakeLense** is designed to achieve exceptional accuracy in identifying and countering disinformation.
+This **hybrid approach** not only ensures precision in classification but also enhances adaptability to evolving patterns of malicious content.

+To train these models effectively, a comprehensive dataset of **63,678 real and fake news texts** was crawled and meticulously preprocessed.
+This dataset serves as a robust foundation, enabling **FakeLense** to consistently distinguish between genuine content and disinformation across diverse contexts.

+An integral part of the **FakeLense** pipeline is the **Advanced NLP-Based Filtering Phase**, a sophisticated preprocessing mechanism that optimizes the detection system.
+This filtering phase employs cutting-edge techniques to expand, refine, and filter input data, ensuring only the most relevant and meaningful content is passed to the detection models.
+The filtering process includes: 1) Keyword Expansion using WordNet, Word2Vec, Sentence Transformers, and GPT.
+2) TF-IDF Filtering for relevance scoring.
+3) Combined Filtering to integrate keyword matching and TF-IDF scoring for maximum precision.
+A dual-layer filtering mechanism that integrates keyword-based matching with TF-IDF relevance scoring to maximize precision.
+**FakeLense** is not just a detection tool—it is a dynamic and intelligent solution designed to evolve alongside the challenges posed by modern disinformation campaigns.
+Its real-time capabilities, combined with a focus on adaptability and accuracy, make it a crucial resource for governments, organizations, and individuals striving to combat fake news effectively.
+By preprocessing, analyzing, and detecting disinformation with state-of-the-art methods, **FakeLense** contributes to safeguarding public trust, promoting informed decision-making, and mitigating the societal harms caused by disinformation.

 ![overall_pipeline](https://github.com/user-attachments/assets/2181f105-a6fe-49cb-8c90-97597a24e146)